 DUI is also a Class 1 misdemeanor in Virginia, with similar penalties to underage drinking.

-In addition, refusal to take a breathalyzer test can be used as evidence of your guilt in court.
+Finally, refusal to take a breathalyzer test can be used as evidence of your guilt in court.

 Can I expunge an underage drinking charge?

 However, if it is your first significant criminal offense and you are over the age of 18, you may be eligible for Virginia’s first offender deferment program.

 Essentially, if a judge recommends you for this program you will be on probation for between six and twelve months.

 During this time, you will have to submit to regular alcohol and drug testing and complete educational courses, community service, and whatever else the judge orders.

 If you complete your program successfully, the court may dismiss your charges.

 However, this is very different from expungement, and the charge itself will still show up as dismissed on background checks.

 To qualify for an expungement you must have been found not guilty, or the prosecutor must have dropped the case against you.